 - Cook macaroni according to package directions; drain.

-- Meanwhile heat oil in a large skillet or dutch oven over medium heat.
+- Meanwhile heat oil in a large skillet, or dutch oven, over medium heat.
 Stir the ground beef, onion, and pepper into the skillet, breaking up the beef into small pieces.
 Season with salt and pepper.

 - Stir in the drained macaroni and combine well.
 (Alternatively, if your skillet isn't quite big enough, stir everything together in the pasta pan.)
 Season with salt and pepper to taste.

-*PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
-SmartPoints® values calculated WITHOUT Weight Watchers Zero Points fruits and vegetables using the WW Recipe Builder.
+*PersonalPoints® calculated by WW. *PointsPlus® and SmartPoints® calculated by Simple Nourished Living; Not endorsed by Weight Watchers International, Inc. All recipe ingredients except optional items included in determining nutritional estimates.
+SmartPoints® values calculated WITHOUT each plan's ZeroPoint Foods (Green plan, Blue plan, Purple plan) using the WW Recipe Builder.

-Easy Taco Soup - easy and delicious soup with all the flavors of a taco
+- Easy Taco Soup - easy and delicious soup with all the flavors of a taco

-Easy Hamburger Macaroni Soup - A simple warm and satisfying soup
+- Easy Hamburger Macaroni Soup - A simple warm and satisfying soup